BLOG: 10 Foods That Lower Blood Pressure

 This fruit of the ficus often gets overlooked unless it’s followed by Newton.
 Excess sodium in the diet can lead to potassium deficiency, which causes high blood pressure.
 Rich in potassium, figs restore balance and help lower blood pressure.
 This sweet, chewy, and slightly crunchy fruit deserves to break free of the cookie and into your heart-healthy diet.

 This kitchen essential can be a real lifesaver.
 Packed into this multitasker’s arsenal is a whole bunch of fatty acids and antioxidants.
 Polyphenols, a protective antioxidant, keeps your blood vessels flexible and help lower high blood pressure.
-Use it as a butter replacement and you’ll reap even more benefits.
+Use it as a butter replacement and you’ll reap even more benefits on your path to reducing your blood pressure.

 When it’s not warding off vampires and bringing some serious flavor to the party, garlic helps to give your heart a break.
 This beautiful bulb can boost nitric oxide levels, which helps your blood vessels relax.
 That means your heart doesn’t have to work as hard.